edahanoam/Awesome-Summarization-Datasets/README.md

   <img src="./images/ontology.png" alt="plot">
 </p>

+If our survey contributes to your research, please reference the following paper in your work:
 <!-- here a way to cite our paper -->

-If you'd like to contribute a dataset, please submit a pull request and add it to dataset.csv.
+## Data Card
 For standardization, we recommend using the Summarization Data Card, which follows findings from our survey.<details>
 <summary>📋 Click here to copy the LaTeX code</summary>